ONIONS & SHALLOTS

 ONION STORAGE & PRESERVATION

-After curing, we store onions in the upper section of our Cold Closet.
+After curing (above), we store onions in the upper section of our Cold Closet.
 The upper section is a bit warmer and dryer than the main part of the closet, with ventilation provided by holes in the outer walls.
-It is usually in the 40-50 degree range.
+It is usually in the 40°F range throughout the winter months.
 The onions generally store nicely until the following spring.

 If you’ve grown more onions than you will eat before they begin to go bad, they can be diced & frozen or freeze-dried for longer preservation.
-There is no need to blanch onions prior to freezing.
+There is no need to blanch onions prior to freezing or freeze-drying.

 ONION VARIeTIES GROWN